 If you have a vast product catalog, listing a curated selection on an online marketplace can be a strategic move.
 This enables you to test product demand and customer response on a large platform without cluttering your website.

-2. Brick-and-Mortar store & online marketplace (or website)
+2. Brick-and-mortar store & online marketplace (or website)

 This approach allows customers to purchase from the channel that best suits them.
 Offering in-store pickup options for online orders placed through your website or online marketplaces provides flexibility and convenience.

-This pairing is particularly effective for businesses with established brick-and-mortar locations and a strong online presence, especially those selling products that benefit from both physical and virtual interaction (e.g., electronics, sporting goods).
+This pairing is particularly effective for businesses with established brick-and-mortar locations and a strong online presence, especially those selling products that benefit from both physical and virtual interaction (e.g., electronics, and sporting goods).

 3. Website & social media